 Essentially, you could be doing everything right and still end up with tears simply because the pruners or hand saw you used was too dull for the job.

 Clean cuts made by sharp pruners or even a small electric chainsaw will help you safely remove the large and sometimes heavy branches from the dogwood without causing damage by tearing.
 Besides, using a dull pruner or saw will make the pruning job more difficult.

 You will likely get tired quickly when trying to make several cuts on many large branches of your specimen, causing you to rush the job or finish the job too quickly.

 For these reasons, you will need to make sure the pruners or hand saw is sharp enough to make clean cuts and keep you from tiring.

-Other Pruning Tips
+Other Dogwood Bush Pruning Tips

-Oftentimes, new shoots can be seen near the base of the dogwood tree.
-These are called suckers, and they should be removed as they are taking away energy from the tree that could be going to other parts of the tree.
+Oftentimes, new shoots can be seen near the base of the tree.
+These are called suckers, and they require removal as they take away energy from the tree that could be going to other parts of the tree.

 If snipping off old blooms, you should do this in late spring or early summer, no later than June.